Awards &

 June 18-19, 2004

-Displayed 2 Star prints at the ASO Annual ASD Conference and General Meeting in Windsor, Ontario.
+Displayed 2 Star prints at the Autism Society of Ontario Annual ASD Conference and General Meeting in Windsor, Ontario.

 2004